andreyMakahov/light.js/README.md

-# Min-framework-js.js
+# Light.js

-Min-framework-js is a minimalistic javascript framework for building RESTFull web applications.
+Light.js is a minimalistic javascript framework for building RESTFull web applications.

 ##Documentation

-Min-framework-js contains the necessary functionality to work with a DOM tree.
+Light.js contains the necessary functionality to work with a DOM tree.

   * $.gId     - search by id
   * $.gClass  - search by ClassName